rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 transport layer protocol, say TCP (we will discuss this protocol later), or a route discovery protocol EGP or IGP.

-Another notable protocol is internet Control Message Protocol (ICMP) is used for sending errors and communication network information.
+A notable example among these protocols is Internet Control Message Protocol (ICMP).
+This protocol is used for sending errors and communication network information.
 The most (in)famous use of ICMP is Ping, a network utility to see whether a specific host is reachable and how long does it take to reach it.